DATA-BACKED GUIDE · UPDATED JULY 2026

 Are perineal hernias harder to fix than umbilical ones?

 Yes.
 A perineal hernia involves reconstructing weakened muscle near the anus and is more complex than closing a small umbilical gap.
-That extra surgical work is reflected in a higher price.
+That extra surgical work, plus the skill needed to do it well, is reflected in a higher price.

 Does neutering reduce the risk of some hernias?

 Neutering is linked to a lower risk of perineal hernias in male dogs, which are associated with hormones and straining.
-It is one reason vets may raise neutering when discussing an older intact male.
+It is one reason vets may raise neutering when discussing an older intact male, and getting it done earlier can avoid a bigger bill later.